dreamofwhy/FirstGitPractice/README.md

 2. Fork the `cs360f16/FirstGitPractice` repository.  `cs360f16/FirstGitPractice` is the `upstream` repository.
 The forked copy `USERNAME/FirstGitPractice` will be the `origin` repository.

-3. In your forked copy, use the online file editor in your web browser to edit dataFile.md.
+3. In your forked copy, make a branch `PUNETID_FirstBranch`

+3. On the branch `PUNETID_FirstBranch`, use the online file editor in your web browser to edit dataFile.md.
 This is a file of favorite movies and/or songs.
 Make sure you provide a good commit message and look at the [GitHub flavored markdown](https://help.github.com/articles/github-flavored-markdown) and [Markdown Basics](https://help.github.com/articles/markdown-basics).
   * Commit directly to master branch.